TheArturthur/CoppermindScraper/Cosmere/Frava.md

 ## Appearance and Personality
 Frava has a sharp, nasal voice, long fingers, a long face, and moved with grace.
-She rarely smiled.
+She rarely smiles.
 She maintains a long standing rivalry with Gaotona, and has attempted to remove him from his position in the past.
 She is confrontational, manipulative, and tends to take the initiative.

 ## History
 During the illness of [[Ashravan\|Ashravan]], Frava extorts [[Wan ShaiLu\|Wan ShaiLu]] into providing notes on the creation of the [[Soulstamp\|Soulstamp]] for her own Soulforgers to try and replicate.
 It is possible that Frava has connections with the underworld of the [[Imperial Seat\|Imperial Seat]], and enough influence to put people of her choosing in positions of influence among their ranks.
 She offered such a position to Shai, though it is suspected she did not intend to honor the deal.
 Frava curates the [[Imperial Gallery\|Imperial Gallery]], and her offices are adjacent to it.
-She owns several notable pieces of artwork, one of which Shai replaces and destroys as a favour to [[Han ShuXen\|Han ShuXen]].
+She owns several notable pieces of artwork, one of which Shai replaces and destroys as a favor to [[Han ShuXen\|Han ShuXen]].

 ## Trivia
 Frava seems to be named after the concept of  from the Zoroastrian faith.
 This is backed by Brandon actively being influenced by ancient Zoroastrian words for Rose Empire names.